 deg farrelly has worked with academic media collections for 37 years.
 As Arizona State University’s media librarian his primary responsibility is selection and management of media content to support teaching and research across the university’s four campuses.
 Now focusing on streaming video he recently assumed the role of administrator for ASU Libraries’ ShareStream implementation. | | deg presents frequently on academic media matters...
 Read More →

 Associate Director, Instruction & Research Technology, William Paterson University

 Jane Hutchison is the Associate Director of Instruction & Research Technology at William Paterson University in Wayne, NJ, managing Media Services and Broadcast, Production and Support divisions.
 Jane is actively involved in classroom technology and selecting and managing the media collection at WPU for over 30 years.
 As a media librarian, Jane has evaluated, selected and acquired media for the University.
-She was on the team that obtained an IMLS Grant to develop a streaming portal for...
+She was on the team that...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!